Toodyay, Western Australia: Bushfires

 Toodyay has been impacted by fires – a common occurrence in the summer months – since it was settled.
 Significant bushfires have regularly been reported in the area from as early as 1853.
 Two of the most devastating fires to threaten Toodyay have resulted from state government infrastructure, along with other smaller fires, including the spontaneous combustion of a dung heap at the Newcastle Police Stables.

 On 10 December 1909 a fire was started by a train using the newly opened Newcastle–Bolgart Railway near Coondle; the fire was referred to as the most disastrous that had ever occurred in the area.
 It burnt an area of about 15 mi in length and up to 4 mi wide.
 Three hundred and fifty people fought the fire over two days before putting it out.
 A later flare up caused further damage to 600 acres of land, 500 acres of which was on the property of Timothy Quinlan.
 In 1906, when he was Speaker of the Western Australian Legislative Assembly, Quinlan had been an advocate for the building of the line.

 A major bushfire, blamed on collapsed power lines, broke out at about noon on 29 December 2009 after outdoor temperature had reached 45.4 C and the fire risk rating of catastrophic had been used for the first time in the state.
 Areas to the south, south-west and east of Toodyay were affected, with more than 3000 ha of forest burnt and 38 homes lost.

-Toodyaypedia

-Since 2013, the Shire of Toodyay and the Toodyay Historical Society have collaborated with Wikipedia editors to create and maintain Wikipedia articles about heritage buildings in Toodyay and West Toodyay, and significant people in the towns' history.
-Plaques with QR codes have been attached to some buildings, linking to the corresponding articles.